 Using the correct fertilizer for a rubber plant is better than using coffee grounds

-So, no matter what you read online, or what you are told by novice gardeners, you should avoid using any type of coffee product or byproduct on your rubbers plants (and all your other plants too) as that is the only way you can ensure you are not giving your plant too much of it!
-Use a good fertilizer instead.
+So, no matter what you read online, or what you are told by novice gardeners, you should avoid using any type of coffee product or byproduct on your rubbers plants (and all your other plants too).